JamesVZD/K18-DataBaseSystems/README.md

-Programming Assignments in Undergraduate Course "Database Systems" at Department of Informatics & Telecommunications - NKUA
+Programming Assignments in Undergraduate Course "Database Systems"-Fall Semester 2019 at Department of Informatics & Telecommunications - NKUA

 A low level example of a hash-based primary index.
 Developed in C, this project provides a static hashtable infrastructure, implemented on disc block-level (using university provided libraries) which can be used to create a disc embedded index for fixed entry size databases.